demis001/redscheduler/docs/configuration.rst

 =============

 The redmine setup is quite simple.
 You just need to have a project created that you will put issues in that will run your jobs.

-Then you need to create a tracker wit the same name as the job_defs you define.
+Then you need to create a tracker with the same name as the job_defs you define.

 Example
 -------